cms-outreach/ispy-webgl/README.md

 * Find the right combination of zoom level, rotation, and projection ("orthographic" or "perspective").
 * Turn off/on different parts of the detector to provide some context and background.
 The event can often look like it's just there in the black void.
 The ECAL barrel is a nice one to have on by default.
 Also you can try some of the more complex geometries found via the "Import 3D Model" button.
 More on those [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SketchUpCMS).

+### How do I change the line thickness (i.e. make them thicker)?

+The default thickness for lines is "1".
+To use better (thicker) defaults, unclick "Use pick-able" lines in the "Settings" menu and load your event.

 ### How do I know what's been loaded in the event?

 [Recall](https://github.com/cms-outreach/ispy-analyzers) that the `ig` file is a text-based zip archive.
 To see what's in it you can just unzip it and take a look.